 How often you send your emails is just as important as what you send.
-For a functional medicine practice, we recommend approximately once per month, the same time every month.
+For a direct primary care practice, we recommend approximately once per month, the same time every month.
 More than once a month can become annoying, and you may find yourself stretching to come up with good content.